Community Supported Agriculture

 Bedding plants and transplants: We will ocassionaly have plants for sale to the public on the farm.

-Egg Share: With this opiton you get one dozen of eggs per week for 24 weeks.
-The hens who lay these eggs are free ranging, with supplemental chemical free non GMO feed.
+Egg Share: With this option you get one dozen eggs per week for 32 weeks.
+The hens who lay these eggs are free ranging, with supplemental chemical free non GMO feed from Stewart Farms, just North of Springfield.

 During the summer CSA season you can sponsor one of these families through the purchase of a reduced cost share.
 This provides the opportunity for these families to participate in the community of subscription farming, expand their agricultural knowledge, and improve their eating habits.